abhishek2283java/jersey-grizzly-restapi/README.md

 **Overview**
+**Note: Requires MySQL Instance**
+**Can insert seed data**
+**Adjust hibernate cfg file content according to your MySQL db instance**

 1. To start the project, go to Main and run main method.
 You should then see something like this:
 Jersey app started with endpoints available at http://localhost:8080/

-2. Project developed using JDK 8, HK2 injection, Jersey Grizzly (no need of Tomcat), mapstruct for entity to dto conversion and vice versa, Hibernate to save data to database, MySQL 8 database instance.
+2. Project developed using JDK 8, HK2 injection, Jersey Grizzly (no need of Tomcat), mapstruct for entity to dto conversion and vice versa, Hibernate to save data to database, **MySQL 8** database instance.

 3. Go to src/main/resources/hibernate.cfg.xml and adjust the entry values for the DB, userName, password, hibernate.hbm2ddl.auto
 For the very first run, make hibernate.hbm2ddl.auto as create and then change it once schema is created.

 4. There is also a possibility of inserting seed data in the database.
 This is done by running the main method in CustomerDAO class.
 NOTE: Be careful, the main method will create 56 customer records in the database.
-The actual customer creation is done by createMultipleCustomers() method in CustomerDAO class
+The actual customer creation is done by createMultipleCustomers() method in CustomerDAO class.

 **End Points**
 Entry to the api is via the endpoint: http://localhost:8080/customer-api

-Available end points (mostly happy paths have been implemented and a few negative paths as well);
+Available end points (mostly happy paths have been implemented and a few negative paths as well):
 a) /register: (POST) This creates a new customer or returns the customer if it exists.
 EmailAddress is the primary key.
 b) /customer?emailAddress=pagecust_1_@gmail.com: (GET) Seraches for a customer using email address and returns the customer info or customer not found message.
 c) /customer: (PUT) Customer can update phone number (free format) and date of birth YYYY-MM-DD format when invoking the api.